FlowFuse/website/src/blog/2024/05/why-you-need-a-low-code-platform.md

 ## Which Low-Code Solution should you go with?

 With over 10 years of development emerging from [IBM’s Emerging Technology Group](/blog/2024/02/history-of-nodered/), Node-RED is a clear leader.
 Dare I say the defacto solution.
 It is open-source and easy to spin up.
-It is currently being leveraged in many industries, ranging from pharmaceuticals to agriculture to telecom.
+It is currently being leveraged in many industries; ranging from pharmaceuticals, to agriculture, and to telecom.

 But you might think Node-RED is just a proof-of-concept tool.
 You’re wrong.
 Has it been used as [Shadow-IT](https://www.cloudflare.com/learning/access-management/what-is-shadow-it/)?
 Yes, and that is beautiful and awesome.
 Innovation is at the heart of Shadow-IT.
 No one ever said, “There is a tool supported by my IT company that would be perfect for the job, but I think I would rather deploy an unsanctioned tool.”
 The flaw in this statement is believing there is a choice in tools.
 Node-RED has often been the only tool available in the domain expert's toolbox.